sonomapartners/Battleship/README.md

  - Errors during a battle are logged to the developer console.
 If an error is encountered in your code, you lose that round.

  **Recommended Development Toolchain:**
- - We recommend using Visual Studio Code for development, but feel free to use any text editor or IDE that you wish.
+ - We recommend using [Visual Studio Code](http://code.visualstudio.com/) for development, but feel free to use any IDE or text editor that you wish.
- - We use git for our source control interanlly at Sonoma Partners, and if you want to keep a backup or history of your changes in case you want to go back to an earlier version, you may also use git.
-Feel free to checkout GitHub, BitBucket, or just initialize a local repository.
+ - We use [git](https://git-scm.com/) for our source control interanlly at Sonoma Partners, and if you want to keep a backup or history of your changes in case you want to go back to an earlier version, you may also use git.
+Feel free to checkout [GitHub](https://github.com/), [BitBucket](https://bitbucket.org/), or just [initialize a local repository](https://www.atlassian.com/git/tutorials/setting-up-a-repository/git-init).
- - We use editorconfig and jshint on our front-end heavy projects.
+ - We use [editorconfig](http://editorconfig.org/) and [jshint](http://jshint.com/about/) on our front-end heavy projects.
 Feel free to checkout the `.editorconfig` and `.jshintrc` files at the root of this project for more information and our personal personal preferences.
 Note that abiding by these rules is not required.

 ## Testing your Bot

 1. You simply need to double click/run the `index.html` file at the root of this project in a browser in order to test your implementation against the sample bots.
 Try running Dumbot against Randombot as both Player 1 and Player 2 to see some battles play out.
 2. Click `Run 1 Battle` to see a visualized replay of a single battle between the two selected bots (games are run in memory in their entirety before being rendered).
 3. Click `Run 1000 Battles` to see some brief stats on how your bot is performing in the long run.
 We highly recommend doing your final testing in this game mode.
-4. We recommend using Chrome to develop and test your implementation, but any modern browser should work just as well (IE10+).
+4. We recommend using [Chrome](https://www.google.com/chrome/browser/desktop/index.html) to develop and test your implementation, but any modern browser should work just as well (IE10+).
 5. If at any point an error is thrown or an invalid result is encountered, a warning icon will appear in the bottom right hand corner of the page.
 This is simply an indicator that you should check the console for the details of the issue encountered, and for further debugging.

 ## Tips on debugging